On-campus Preschool Program

 ASSERT staff also offer short-term in-home consultation and parent training for families of children with ASD of all ages.
 ASSERT can provide consultation in the following areas: toilet training, mealtime behavior, sibling relationships, play skills, social skills, academic skills, communication skills, and/or behavior problems).
 To apply for consultation services, download the request form, and email completed form to email@example.com.

 ASSERT offers monthly parent training seminars on topics relevant to ASD.
 These are open to all community members.
-Here are the dates for the spring semester:
+Here are the dates for fall semester:

-All of the trainings will be held on Wednesdays at 6:00 – 7:30pm in the Early Childhood Education & Research Center (ECERC) building – Room 118.
+All of the trainings will be held on Wednesdays at 6:00 – 7:30pm in the Sorenson Legacy Foundation Center for Clinical Excellence (please include link) (SCCE) building – Room 150.

 If interested in attending, please RSVP to firstname.lastname@example.org.